cjdaly/Show2-Eboogaloo/README.md

 (_Note: the scoring system was approved by her Majesty's royal auditors at Top Gear BBC._)

-So, how to express this love?
+How do I express my love for the Show2?
 Read on...

 ### prerequisites